What is auranofin?

 Auranofin is a form of gold that reduces some of the effects of the inflammatory process in the body.

-Auranofin is used to treat rheumatoid arthritis.
+Auranofin is used to treat rheumatoid arthritis (RA) in adults.

 Auranofin will not reverse any cartilage or joint damage that has already occurred in your body.